xkihuh/Mineradio-ShinaYuu-Ver/README.md

 └─ Native helpers for Discord, updater, tray, and Windows audio sessions
 ```

 Castlabs Electron installs and updates the Widevine CDM through its component updater.
-The application waits for the component service before creating the main window.
+The native main window is created immediately while the Castlabs component service prepares Widevine in parallel.
 Spotify playback then runs inside the same renderer as the visible ShinaYuu Music interface; there is no separate WebView2 host window or WebView2 installer step.

 ## Highlights